DanielTakeshi/Paper_Notes/mcmc/Austerity_in_MCMC_Land:_Cutting_the_Metropolis-Hastings_Budget.md

 - Theorem 1 = error of stationary distribution

 Unfortunately, I don't have intuition on the Total Variation Distance metric. =(

+Again, how to choose m and epsilon?

+- They say they choose m approx 500, which works well in practice and they use that for four experiments.
+So I don't think it is problematic for us to fix a value like m = 100.
+It might make the optimization problem for epsilon easier.
+- But otherwise, we have to implement our own grid search algorithm??

 ## Experiments